ECronin1973/programming-for-data-analytics/README.md

 # 📊 Assignment 05 – Population Analysis by Sex and Age

-This notebook explores population data by sex and single year of age using official census statistics.
+This assignment explores population data by sex and single year of age using official census statistics.
 It demonstrates how to clean, transform, and analyse demographic data using Python and pandas, with a strong emphasis on clarity, reproducibility, and pedagogical structure.

 ## Task A:
 Write a jupyter notebook that analyses the differences between the sexes by age in Ireland.